attack-monkey/Lean-Functional-Typescript/README.md

 Mutables
 ========

-Mutability can however be managed in a completely pure way - by abiding by the rules of Pure Macros.
+Mutability can however be managed in a completely pure way - by abiding by the Rules of Lean.

 `mutable` returns a tuple containing unwrap and mutate macros.